 Travelling in Albania: Top tips, ATM fees and sim cards

-By the time you’re here reading this post you’ve probably already seen through one of my many posts, the natural beauty that lies within the oceans, mountains and people of Albania.
-I was snap happy from touch down til take off and my jaw dropped a significant amount of times during the 8 days I spent here.
+By the time you’re here reading this post, you’ve probably already seen the natural beauty that lies within the oceans, mountains and people of Albania through my other content.
+I was snap happy from touch down til take off and my jaw dropped a significant amount of times during the 8 days I spent travelling in Albania.

 If you have otherwise randomly made it to this post, hi.